extra_platforms package

 extra_platforms.trait module

-Trait base class for architectures, platforms, shells, terminals, CI systems, and more.
+Trait base class for architectures, platforms, shells, terminals, CI systems, agents, and more.

 A trait represents a distinguishing characteristic of a runtime environment.
 Each trait has a unique ID, a human-readable name, an icon, and the ability to detect if it matches the current environment.